-On December 10, 2021, the Company entered into a Master Note Purchase Agreement (the "Note Purchase Agreement") governing the issuance of \$70,000,000 in aggregate principal amount of 4.25% Series 2021A Senior Notes due 2026 (the "2026 Senior Notes") to institutional accredited investors (as defined in Regulation D under the Securities Act of 1933, as amended (the "Securities Act")) in a private placement.
-The 2026 Senior Notes were issued in two closings.
-The initial issuance of \$20 million 2026 Senior Notes closed on December 10, 2021 and the second and final issuance of \$50 million 2026 Senior Notes closed on February 10, 2022.
+On December 10, 2021, the Company completed a private debt offering of \$70 million in aggregate principal amount of 4.25% interest-bearing unsecured Series 2021A Senior Notes due 2026 (the "2026 Notes") to institutional accredited investors (as defined in Regulation D under the Securities Act of 1933, as amended (the "Securities Act")).
+The 2026 Notes were issued in two closings, the initial issuance of \$20 million 2026 Notes closed on December 10, 2021 and the second and final issuance of \$50 million 2026 Notes closed on February 10, 2022.

-The 2026 Senior Notes bear an interest rate of 4.25% per year and are due on December 10, 2026, unless redeemed, purchased or prepaid prior to such date by the Company or its affiliates in accordance with their terms.
-Interest on the 2026 Senior Notes will be due semiannually.
-The interest rate is subject to a 1.00% increase in the event that, subject to certain exceptions, the 2026 Senior Notes cease to have an investment grade rating or receive an investment grade rating below the Investment Grade (as defined in the Note Purchase Agreement).
-The 2026 Senior Notes are general unsecured obligations of the Company that rank pari passu with all outstanding and future unsecured unsubordinated indebtedness issued by the Company.
+The 2026 Notes bear an interest rate of 4.25% per year and are due on December 10, 2026, unless redeemed, purchased or prepaid prior to such date by the Company or its affiliates in accordance with their terms.
+Interest on the 2026 Notes will be due semiannually in arrears on June 10 and December 10 of each year, commencing on June 10, 2022.
+The interest rate is subject to a 1.00% increase in the event that, subject to certain exceptions, the 2026 Notes cease to have an investment grade rating or receive an investment grade rating below the Investment Grade (as defined in the note purchase agreement).
+The 2026 Notes are general unsecured obligations of the Company that rank pari passu with all outstanding and future unsecured unsubordinated indebtedness issued by the Company.

-Aggregate offering costs in connection with the 2026 Senior Notes issuance, including the underwriter's discount and commissions, were \$899,277, which were capitalized and deferred.
-As of June 30, 2022 and December 31, 2021, unamortized deferred debt costs related to the 2026 Senior Notes were \$814,748 and \$376,029, respectively, and were included in the Total debt, less unamortized deferred debt costs on the Statements of Assets and Liabilities.
+Aggregate offering costs in connection with the 2026 Notes issuance, including the underwriter's discount and commissions, were \$0.9 million, which were capitalized and deferred.
+As of September 30, 2022 and December 31, 2021, unamortized deferred financing costs related to the 2026 Notes were \$0.9 million and \$0.4 million, respectively.